citysecs/MAYhem/README.md

 ## What time is it?

 It's almost MAYhem o'clock!
-A few more weeks to go!
+10 more days to go!

 ## In case you need to know more